On capacities of the two-user union channel with complete feedback: Introduction

 \begin{remark} The entropy $H(\sset{X_1, X_2})$ in Theorem~\ref{coverAchievable} is the entropy of the random variable $Y := \sset{X_1, X_2}$, not to be confused with the joint entropy $H(X_1, X_2)$. \end{remark}

 For $q=2$, Willems~\cite{willems1984multiple} later showed that $R(\cE_f) = 0.79113$; for $q\ge6$, Vinck, Hoeks and Post~\cite{vinck85} asserted that $R(\cE_f) = \frac{1}{2}\log_q{q+1 \choose 2}$.
 In Section~\ref{Shannon Capacity Feedback} we complete this line of research on $R(\cE_f)$ for all $q\ge2$.
 The proof hinges on the following lemma about the maximum of the joint entropy of two independent discrete random variables in terms of their probability of equality.
-The proof of the lemma is provided in Appendix~\ref{proof lemma 3}.

 \begin{lemma} Given $q \ge 2$, for every $\ta\in[0,1]$ let $F(\ta)$ be the maximum of the joint entropy $H(X_1, X_2)$ among all pairs of independent $[q]$-valued random variables $X_1, X_2$ such that $\pr{X_1 = X_2} = \ta$.
 The function $F\from [0,1]\to\R$ is continuous and it is increasing on $[0,1/q]$ and decreasing on $[1/q,1]$.
 Moreover,